cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 Interactors are used to create a polygon semi-automatically.
 Supported DL models are not bound to the label and can be used for any objects.
-To create a polygon you have to specify positive and / or negative points.
+To create a polygon usually you need to use regular or positive points.
+For some kinds of segmentation negative points are available.
 Positive points are the points related to the object.
 Negative points should be placed outside the boundary of the object.
 In most cases specifying positive points alone is enough to build a polygon.